 The Business Process Innovation Award 2019

-The BPM Industry Track at the BPM Conference
+The BPM Industry Forum at the BPM Conference

-The BPM Industry Track serves to exchange experiences and to support networking among BPM experts around the world.
-The track is the prime event for practitioners participating at the International Conference on Business Process Management – the leading global conference on BPM with 17 years of tradition and over 450 presentations in total.
-The target audience of the industry track includes business analysts, process managers, chief information officers, chief operations officers, digital transformation managers, project managers, process consultants, industry researchers, and related service providers.
+The BPM Industry Forum serves to exchange experiences and to support networking among BPM experts around the world.
+The forum is the prime event for practitioners participating at the International Conference on Business Process Management – the leading global conference on BPM with 17 years of tradition and over 450 presentations in total.
+The target audience of the industry forum includes business analysts, process managers, chief information officers, chief operations officers, digital transformation managers, project managers, process consultants, industry researchers, and related service providers.

 - How to utilize new technologies for process innovation?

 - How to scope and size a BPM initiative?